laumadmar/MOMIC_server/README.md

 Only requisite to install the pipeline locally is to have Docker and docker-compose already installed.
 Follow the instructions in the [project website](https://docs.docker.com/install/).
 This pipeline has been built using Docker Engine version 19.03.0 and Compose 1.25.5.
 Notice you need sudo privileges or a special group for running docker commands; read more on the Docker web site.

-Once docker is installed, pull MOMIC image from Docker Hub: `docker pull laumadmarq/momic:latest`.
+Once docker is installed, pull MOMIC image from Docker Hub: `docker pull laumadmarq/momic:base_image`.
 You can ensure that the image is installed by using `docker images`.

-Then, clone this project to a local directory using `https://github.com/laumadmar/MOMIC_server.git` and inspect the content:
+Then, clone this project to a local directory using `git clone https://github.com/laumadmar/MOMIC_server.git` and inspect the content:
 - docker-compose.yml: YAML file defining services, networks and volumes
 - Dockerfile: text file that contains the instructions to build the service
 - jupyterhub_config.py: configuration file for JupyterHub